<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Home - About Me</image:title>

 <image:caption>I am an Assistant Professor in the Department of Government at Smith College.
-My research interests include constitutional drafting and design, comparative courts and judicial systems, referendum processes, and party politics.
+My research interests include constitutional change, comparative courts and judicial systems, referendum processes, and party politics.
 I am particularly interested in examining how and when citizen participation and deliberation can enhance the legitimacy of democratic outcomes, especially in the constitutional arena.
 I earned my PhD from the University of Texas at Austin in 2022.
 Before entering academia, I worked as a policy advisor in the Delaware State Senate and spent several years working on political campaigns.
-When I’m not reading, writing, or teaching, I enjoy cooking old family recipes, exploring new breweries, cheering on the Philadelphia Eagles, and catching up on the latest season of Drag Race.</image:caption>
+When I’m not reading, writing, or teaching, I enjoy cooking old family recipes, attending the theater or catching some live music, cheering on the Philadelphia Eagles, and watching the latest season of Drag Race.</image:caption>

 </image:image>